sykang169/aws-well-architected-labs-kor/content/performanceefficiency/cloudwatcheventemail/_index.en.md

 - +Seyong Kang, Solutions Architect

 ### Introduce
-In this lab, you create a CPU usage alarm using the AWS Console.
+In this lab, you will create a CPU usage alarm using the AWS Console.
 You can create a CloudWatch alarm that sends an email message using Amazon SNS.
-The alarm state changes to when the average CPU utilization of the EC2 instance exceeds the specified threshold in succession over the specified period.
+The alarm state will change when the average CPU utilization of the EC2 instance exceeds the specified threshold in succession over the specified period.

 ### Goals
-make alram and start Autoscaling when CPU usage over 90%.
+Make an alram and start Autoscaling when CPU usage is over 90%.
-Sending e-mail to user when CPU usage is over 90%.
+Sending an e-mail to user when CPU usage is over 90%.

 [Let's start](/en/performanceefficiency/cloudwatcheventemail/setup)